 Traders fund are kept in segregated accounts at either BMO Harris Bank or Fifth Third Bank.

-Bottom line: This is the best binary options exchange for an American!
+Bottom line: This is the best binary options exchange for an American to trade on!